lusakasa/loony/README.md

 ## Future

-JSDSL is a proof of concept.
+loony is a proof of concept.
 There are many ways it can be improved.
 Feel free to submit PRs.

 ## License